 Even the experts can add to the confusion!

-- So I tried looking further back and found a reference in the Encyclopedia of Needlework by Therese de Dillmont (published in 1886)!
-In her book on page 76 she talks about blanket, or button-hole stitch!
+- The Encyclopedia of Needlework by Therese de Dillmont (published in 1886) has a reference to blanket, or button-hole stitch on page 76.
 This classic reference book can be viewed on line in its entirety.
-If you go to the website and click on Chapter 5 – whitework, you can see the actual reference and photo on line!
-My copy has the DMC emblem on the inside book covers, so I wondered how she tied in with the company.
-I found that in the 19th century DMC established strong links with the famous embroiderer.
+If you go to the website and click on Chapter 5 – whitework, you can see the actual reference and photo on line.
+Some copies have the DMC emblem on the inside book covers; in the 19th century DMC established strong links with the famous embroiderer.
 The friendship between Therese and Jean Dollfus-Mieg (of DMC) led her to move close to the company.
 She founded her own embroidery school in close cooperation with DMC.